This Grilled Juicy Lucy Burger recipe is made with ground beef and stuffed with cheese. Learn how to make this iconic Minnesota cheeseburger!

 Instructions

-- Cut 4 slices of smoked Gouda (or cheese of choice) into quarters.
-Place the sliced cheese into 4 stacks.
+- Cut 6 slices of American cheese (or melting cheese of choice) into quarters.
+Place 6 of the cheese quarters (equaling 1 ½ slices) on 4 of the ground beef patties.

-- Flip the burgers and add another ¼ tsp. each of kosher salt and pepper and another ½ tsp. each of garlic and onion powder to the second side.
+- Flip the burgers and repeat the process, adding another ¼ tsp. each of kosher salt and pepper and ½ tsp. each of garlic powder and onion powder to the second side.

 - Heat a charcoal grill or gas grill to 400 degrees Fahrenheit.